Dee-Sol/algorithms/README.md

  ### Scheduling Algorithm

- A simple greedy algorithm for scheduling tasks with varying priorities and duration.
+ A simple greedy algorithm for scheduling tasks with varying priorities and durations.
 The algorithm minimizes weighted sum of completion times and allows for a choice of the minimization method - either on the basis of a task's ratio (priority/duration) or its relative difference (priority - duration).

  ### QuickSort Algorithm